espressif/esp-jumpstart/README.md

 Lets connect device to WiFi network with static or build time credentials

 ## 4network_config
-Real work on-boarding of device to WiFi network with secure and dynamic configuration over multiple transports like BLE or SoftAP interface.
+Real world on-boarding of device to WiFi network with secure and dynamic configuration over multiple transports like BLE or SoftAP interface.
 Ability to reconfigure device with reset-to-factory mode based on long press of switch